+The nineteenth century was coming to an end when Baron James Edouard de Rothschild fell in love with the grounds of Les Fontaines, a vast, romantic garden north of Paris.
+He started building the château.
 The Rothschild family, who were passionate about building, went on to create what is today called “Le Goût Rothschild” or Rothschild taste – homes with a perfect blend of Renaissance and Victorian styles.
 The Campus château combines, for example, a neo-Louis XIII style facade, neo-Gothic turrets reminiscent of the architecture of the Place des Vosges buildings in Paris, and Victorian-influenced bow windows.
 In a small regional touch and echoing the craze of Parisian high society for Normandy’s seaside resorts in the late 19th century, the Norman Farm – a charming half-timbered house inspired by Deauville’s villas – adds a bucolic touch in the heart of the park, delighting visitors who come here to work or have lunch during their corporate events.